Bolek and Lolek

 Bolek and Lolek (Polish: Bolek i Lolek), also known in English as Benny and Lenny, Jym and Jam and Tim and Tom, are two Polish cartoon characters from the children's animated comedy television series by the same name.
 The series was created, written and directed by Władysław Nehrebecki and designed by Nehrebecki, Alfred Ledwig and Leszek Lorek.
-The series is about two brothers and their fun (and sometimes silly) adventures which often involve spending a lot of time outdoors.
+The series is about two friends and their fun (and sometimes silly) adventures which often involve spending a lot of time outdoors.

 History and background

 The characters were first introduced in 1962.
 Their names are diminutives of Bolesław and Karol.
 In English, the cartoon was distributed as Benny & Lenny, Jym and Jam and Tim & Tom.
-In 1973, at the requests from female viewers, a girl character by the name of Tola was added; she lives in the forest and meets the brothers there.
-Her first appearance was in the episode "Tola".
+The two boys are friends, as established in the books and screenplays written by the series' creator Władysław Nehrebecki.
+In 1973, at the requests from female viewers, a girl character by the name of Tola was added.
+In her first appearance, the episode "Tola", she comes to visit Bolek and Lolek, and from then on she appeared in selected episodes of the series.
+According to Nehrebecki, Tola was conceived as an equal to the two boys in seeking out adventure and mischief.
 In total, Tola appeared in 30 episodes.

 In a similar vein to The Pink Panther theatrical cartoons, most episodes do not have dialogue.
 Exceptions are feature-length films and the series from the 1980s, where the main characters' voices were done by: Bolek – Ewa Złotowska, Ilona Kuśmierska; Lolek – Danuta Mancewicz, Danuta Przesmycka.

 During the period of the Polish People's Republic, Bolek and Lolek were reproduced in a large quantity of toys: action figures, movies, postcards, online arcades, puzzles, etc., which can be seen in the Museum of Dobranocki (bed-time stories) of the PRL.
 They are also currently made in computer programmes, colouring books, general picture books and games.

 The series was popular in many countries, and was one of the few animated films allowed to be broadcast by Iranian television, along with other popular Polish animated cartoon Reksio, just after the Iranian Revolution of 1979.

 In 2011, the Bolek and Lolek Monument was erected in Bielsko-Biała.